This is a sponsored post.

 Find second-hand garden furniture in good condition

-Garden furniture makes every garden more inviting, it says: picture yourself in this hammock in the sun or having an alfresco dinner at this table with your friends.
+Garden furniture makes every garden more inviting, it says: picture yourself in a hammock in the sun or having an alfresco dinner at this table with your friends.
 Second hand wooden outdoor furniture is always a lot cheaper than buying new, but even if it’s in a well loved condition, with a little paint, or giving it a distressed, shabby chic look – it’s not too hard to update the look.

 Plant flowers in planters